damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/8. Disposal/README.md

       - Plastic
       - Cotton
       - etc.
 4. Determining what material can be recycled many times
+5. How to disassemble a product for recycling its components and type of materials?
-5. Describing the environmental impacts
+6. Describing the environmental impacts
    - The negative consequences of the disposable products on the environment if sustainability isn't factored into disposal options
+   - How to select the material, manufacturing process, etc. that have the less environmental impacts
+   -

 How to visualize the process of disposal?
  1. Images